 Sesame, vegetables, fruits, groundnuts, banana, cucumbers, and grass fodder are some of the most common cash crops grown in riverine and agropastoral livelihoods of southern Somalia.
-Deyr '09/10 cash crop harvest, including off-season, is estimated at 43,200MT, which is 232% higher than the cash crop production estimates in Gu '09 (13,000MT) due to good Deyr seasonal performance.
+Deyr '09/10 cash crop harvest, including off-season, is estimated at 43,200MT, which is 232% higher than the cash crop production estimates in Gu '09 (13,000MT) due to good Devr seasonal performance.
 More than 20% of total cash crop production estimates are from Cowpea Belt livelihood, followed by Middle Juba (20%), Bay (18%) and Lower Shabelle (17%) regions.
-Sesame, which was produced in all southern regions except from Bakool and Hiran, accounts for 45% of the total cash-crop production.
-Cowpea has a 32% share in the total cash-crop production.
-Two-thirds of the total cowpea production came from central regions; 26% was collected in Bay and the rest came from other regions of Southern Somalia (Shabelles, Bakool, etc).
+Out of the total cash crops produced, sesame accounts for 45% of the total cash-crop production, which was produced in all southern regions except from Bakool and Hiran.
+Cowpea production has 32% share in the total cash-crop production, of which two-thirds came from central regions, while 25% was collected in Bay and the rest came from several other regions of Southern Somalia.